PTK

 Keratitis

-We do PTK for both visual and therapeutic reasons.
-Visual improvement after PTK is due to reduced density or removal of a scar and reduced irregular astigmatism.
-There may be a reduction in UCVA due to induced refractive errors, but the best corrected visual acuity (BCVA) improves.
-The clear cornea may help in accurate keratometry for intraocular lens (IOL) power calculation.
-PTK improves symptoms of pain, watering, and foreign body sensation in RCE, in dystrophies, bullous keratopathy, and spheroidal degeneration.
+We perform PTK for both visual and therapeutic reasons.
+Visual improvement after PTK results from reduced density/removal of a scar and reduced irregular astigmatism.
+There may be a reduction in uncorrected visual acuity (UCVA) following PTK due to induced refractive errors, but the best corrected visual acuity (BCVA) improves.
+The clear cornea may help improve the accuracy of keratometry, which is crucial for proper intraocular lens (IOL) power calculations and selection.
+PTK can improve symptoms of pain, watering, and foreign body sensation in RCE, dystrophies, bullous keratopathy, and spheroidal degeneration.

 Candidacy:

-Corneal diseases limited to anterior stroma are amenable to treatment.
-Salzmann nodular degeneration (SND) is characterized by the presence of bluish-white peripheral nodules raised above the corneal surface, slowly progressive, more common in females with longstanding scars and chronic uveitis.
+Corneal diseases limited to the anterior stroma are amenable to treatment.
+Salzmann’s nodular degeneration (SND) is characterized by the presence of bluish/grayish-white peripheral nodules raised above the corneal surface.
+The condition is often slowly progressive and more common in females with longstanding scars and chronic uveitis.
 The raised surface may be associated with tear film abnormality, irregular astigmatism, and difficulty in contact lens fitting.
 Surgery is the only treatment.

-Bullous keratopathy is characterized by bullae formation and its rupture, resulting in symptoms of pain, foreign body sensation, watering.
-The treatment is two-fold symptomatic relief and visual improvement.
-The first goal of symptomatic relief is with hyperosmotic agents, bandage contact lens (BCL) or with anterior stromal puncture (ASP), AMG, PTK, ASP with AMG, and PTK with AMG.
+Bullous keratopathy is characterized by bullae formation and rupture, resulting in symptoms of pain, foreign body sensation, and watering.
+The treatment is two-fold, resulting in symptom relief and visual improvement.
+The first goal of symptomatic relief is with hyperosmotic agents, bandage contact lenses (BCL), or anterior stromal puncture (ASP), AMG, PTK, ASP with AMG, and PTK with AMG.
 The second goal is visual improvement.
-PTK is a very promising and effective treatment for bullous keratopathy and can also be repeated
+PTK is a very promising and effective treatment for bullous keratopathy and can also be repeated, if necessary.

 Indications:

 Superficial anterior stromal avascular scars (less than 100 microns), are amenable to treatment by PTK.
-These scars may be post-traumatic, post-infectious or post-pterygium excision.
-The aim is to improve vision and delay or obviate the need for keratoplasty.
-Scars after healed bacterial or fungal keratitis can be treated with PTK.
+These scars may be post-traumatic, post-infectious, or post-surgical such as those following pterygium excision.
+The goal is to improve vision and delay or eliminate the need for a keratoplasty.

 Surgery

 The technique of PTK varies according to the underlying pathology, size, and site.
-Hence, it is better explained as a common method first and then the specific technique in the specified pathology can be modified as described.
-The procedure is generally done under topical anesthesia, unless some additional surgical procedure is combined with PTK.
+Therefore, it is better explained as a common method first and the specific technique can be modified depending on the patient’s pathology.
+The procedure is generally done under topical anesthesia unless performed in combination with another surgical procedure.
 The procedure is done under strict aseptic precautions.
-After applying the wire speculum, the epithelium is debrided manually with a hockey stick knife.
-The epithelium comes out easily in bullous keratopathy.
-Some surgeons do use alcohol for the debridement of the epithelium.
-After debriding the epithelium, ablation is performed either by asking the patient to look into the fixation light or a laser is centered manually.
+After applying the wire speculum, the epithelium is debrided manually.
+Some surgeons use alcohol for the debridement of the epithelium.
+After debridement, ablation is performed via laser.
 A few visual and auditory signals during the procedure may help in guiding the extent of the treatment.
-A snapping sound is heard when the tissue is ablated.
-Usual treatments last 15-90 seconds.
+A snapping sound is heard when the tissue is ablated and treatment length is usually 15-90 seconds.

 Post Op

-Vigamox/4thgeneration fluoroquinolone:1 drop 6 times per day while contact lens is in (typically 4 days).
-Then use it QID for 3 days.
+Vigamox/4th generation fluoroquinolone: 1 drop 6 times per day while contact lens is in (typically 4 days).
+Then QID for 3 days.

 Acuvail: as needed for pain with a maximum of BID for 3 days.
 DO NOT use for more than 3 days.

-The patient is given a prescription for a narcotic pain reliever (to use for pain) and cold compresses are encouraged especially on the temporal region.
-These can help for those patients with more discomfort.
-The patient is evaluated at one day to assess vision and monitor epithelial healing.
+The patient is given a prescription for a narcotic pain reliever and cold compresses are encouraged, especially on the temporal region.
+This can help patients who experience increased discomfort during the early healing stages.
+The patient is evaluated at one day post-operatively to assess vision and monitor epithelial healing.
 Patients are warned that vision may take a few steps backward over the next several days as the epithelium moves centrally and crosses over the pupil.
 A smooth epithelial-leading edge should be noted under the contact lens, and epithelial growth of up to 20% can be seen at one day.
-The patient is re-instructed on the drop regimen and is scheduled to be seen 3 days later.
-At the four day appointment, the epithelium should be intact or at least very close.
-If a fairly large, greater than 2 mm epithelial defect is present at 4 days, suspect a slowing of epithelial growth.
+At the four-day appointment, the epithelium should be largely, if not fully, intact.
+If a fairly large (> 2 mm) epithelial defect is present at four days, suspect a delay of epithelial growth.

-If a delay in epithelial growth is suspected we recommend reducing the steroid and discontinuing NSAID use, continue the bandage contact lens, increase lubrication and follow daily.
+If a delay in epithelial growth is suspected, we recommend reducing the steroid, discontinuing the NSAID, continuing the bandage contact lens, increasing lubrication, and following the patient daily.
 Refrain from discontinuing the steroid completely in order to minimize the chance of a sterile infiltrate.
-The combination drop (Pred/Moxi) can be reduced to BID to decrease steroid use, but our preference would be to switch the patient to two drops, a fluoroquinolone (Vigamox) and Prednisolone Acetate, so steroid use can be controlled but not sacrificing antibiotic use.
+The combination drop (Pred/Moxi) can be reduced to BID to decrease steroid use, but our preference would be to switch the patient to two drops - a fluoroquinolone (Vigamox) and Prednisolone Acetate.

 Reduce Steroid: Pred.
 Acetate 1% BID